 These piano music downloads for your young students who are moving from primer music to levels 1 & 2 involve both hands, or add chord symbols for a made-up left hand.

 Most of these pieces will fit inside a 5-finger position.
 Left hand parts are fairly slow-moving, or repetitive.
 However, new challenges arise - sharps! and flats!
 Rests, and unexpected rhythms!

-An old song about sailing, and whaling.
-You will probably recognize this tune!
-This page has several versions, and I admit that the one shown here is too hard for younger students "After Year One," but not a problem for older beginners.
+On this page are several versions, and I admit that the one shown here is too hard for younger students "After Year One," but not a problem for older beginners.

 A soft and pretty melody.